-The Galion falls, a splendid waterfall
+Galion Falls, a beautiful waterfall

-We went up there several times during the August Covid lockdown because we were less than 5 km away from the spot, and frankly, the site is superb (especially during Covid times since there was almost no one there!).
-I imagine during the high tourist season in Guadeloupe -from December to April-, it must be different.
-You just have to see the number of parking spaces at the top near the “Bains Jaunes”, to imagine how crowded the site must be!
+We went there several times during the August COVID lockdown because we lived less than 5 km away, and honestly, the site is beautiful (especially during Covid times since there was almost no one there!).
+I imagine it must feel very different during Guadeloupe’s high tourist season, from December to April.
+You only have to look at the limited number of parking spaces near the Bains Jaunes to imagine how crowded the site can become!
+We’ve also written a short article for you to learn everything there is to know about the Yellow Baths.

 Of course, and as usual, you’ll find everything you need to know about this hike at the end of the article!
 If you like hiking and if you plan on visiting a lot of different sites during your trip to Guadeloupe, it’s clearly worth buying a topographic IGN 1/25 000 map (see the map link below).

-The Galion waterfall hike (Chute du Galion)
+The Galion Falls hike (Chute du Galion)

-You begin the hike following the famous “Pas du Roy” which starts in front of the no less famous Bassin des Bains Jaunes.
+The hike begins on the famous Pas du Roy, directly opposite the equally well-known Bains Jaunes pool.
 I’ll tell you about it at the end of the article, because I think it’s a must-see at the end of this hike (and of all the other ones, for that matter).
-It is a developed area (bath) with relatively warm water (30°C approximately), ideal to soothe your feet after a walk.
+It is a developed natural bathing area with lukewarm water, currently indicated at around 26°C, which can feel pleasant after a hike.
 But let’s get back to our story.
-The beginning of the hike is not cause for worries as there is a pathway that has been completely paved (or almost completely), resting under the shade of a luxuriant forest.
+The beginning of the hike is straightforward, following an almost entirely paved path beneath the shade of a lush forest.
 The atmosphere is really nice, very green so also very humid.
-When I went back the second time around, I was alone during the beginning of the trail so I could hear the singing of birds and frogs, quite nice.
+When I returned the second time, I was alone on the first part of the trail and could hear birds and frogs all around me, which was lovely.
 Along this first 10-15 minutes section, you can see a few signposts introducing the area, the surrounding hot springs, the history of the area, etc. If you look carefully to your right, about 10 minutes into the hike, you may even see a fluorescent yellow hot spring flowing under your feet.
 You’ll also pass through several landscaped areas with steps, stairs, and other wooden railings.
 I imagine that everything is carefully maintained because it rains a lot in this area so everything can get damaged pretty quickly.

-About 15 minutes into the walk from the Bains Jaunes, you have to leave the famous “Pas du Roy” path (which goes up to the left) to follow the sign indicating “Chute du Galion at 1h05”.
+About 15 minutes after leaving the Bains Jaunes, you have to leave the famous Pas du Roy path, which climbs to the left, and follow the sign for Chute du Galion.
 From here, the path goes down on a gentle slope for about 1,5/2km.
-There is no real difficulty, but you will find a lot of tree roots and wet patches where you have to slalom your way between pebbles, rocks and wooden boards laid here and there to avoid getting your feet completely wet.
+There is no major difficulty at this stage, but you will encounter plenty of roots and wet patches, weaving between pebbles, rocks, and wooden boards placed here and there to help keep your feet out of the mud.
 Let’s mention it straight away, if it rained the day before (as was the case when I went with Louis), you will end up with wet shoes anyway.
 There are simply too many passages that go through the mud…

 I finally decide to pack up and go back quietly through the return path.
 On the way, I meet some people working on the trail (a company employed by the Guadeloupe National Park).
 They tell me they are there to repair, maintain and improve the difficult parts of the trail.
 That’s great.
 A nice discussion with one of them will allow me to learn more about the surroundings and life here.